wavebeem/wavebeem.com/src/blog/2015-12-23-js-gotchas-with-this-and-new.md

 Functions which accept functions as parameters (known as [higher-order functions](https://en.wikipedia.org/wiki/Higher-order_function)) are all over the place in JavaScript: [setTimeout](https://developer.mozilla.org/en-US/docs/Web/API/WindowTimers/setTimeout), [Array.prototype.map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map), [Array.prototype.forEach](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach), [Promise.prototype.then](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then), and many more.
 Any of these functions are potential places for errors when passing functions using `this` from an object as an argument.

-## An Infuriating Real Life Example
+## An infuriating real life example

 A practical example you may have run into before involves promises and `console.log`.
 Unfortunately, the `console` object is not governed by any standard, so any JavaScript implementation can omit it or change the behavior however they want.
 In the past, the methods on `console` did not use `this`, so they were resilient in the face of plain invocation.
 That means this code sample used to work just fine: